 Internal Revenue Service

 The Internal Revenue Service is the nation's tax collection agency and administers the Internal Revenue Code enacted by Congress.
-Its mission: to provide America's taxpayers with top quality service by helping them understand and meet their tax responsibilities and by applying the tax law with integrity and fairness to all.
+Its mission: to provide America's taxpayers with top quality service by helping them understand and meet their tax responsibilities and enforce the law with integrity and fairness to all.

 Joint Board for the Enrollment of Actuaries